Project

 Users who only want one-person assignment enabled then Redmine can provide just a drop-down box for task assignment.
 Users who want multi-user assignment enabled then Redmine can provide a multi-select box.
 Everybody's happy.
 It really isn't that complicated to satisfy both needs (it's the backend implementation that is the more difficult side of things, but if multi-selection is a possibility then single selection is by default available).

-Updated by Brad Mace almost 15 years ago
+Updated by Brad Mace about 15 years ago

 It appears part of the divide here is caused by people trying to use the issue tracker for things that are not issues.
 Meetings and code reviews and customer discussions are not issues.
 The issue tracker is not a day planner.
 That said, a day planner or calendar would be a very nice feature to have, and I'd happily use it if it was added.
 I just think it needs to be separate from the issue tracker, either as a plugin or a separate tab.
 Keeping them separated with clearly defined goals will lead to both the issue tracker and any calendar feature being better than if they were mashed together.

-Updated by Tim M almost 15 years ago
+Updated by Tim M about 15 years ago

 Brad Mace wrote: